Stickless-Lab/S-Series_v4g/README.md

 * `cad/` - CAD source files, STEP files, and STL files
 * `BOM.csv` - Bill of materials
 * `images/` - Contains images of the finished project
-* `pcb/` - This folder shows the wiring of your project (this project doesn't actually use a PCB)
+* `pcb/` - This folder shows the wiring of my project (this project doesn't actually use a PCB)
+* `assembly_instructions.md/` - This file has the instructions to assemble the car.
+It shouldn't be hard to assemble it at all, just look at the cad file to see where each part you've printed needs to go

 ---